 According to research from the University of California at San Francisco, genetic sequencing technology has identified “trigger genes” that may lead to chronic psoriasis.
 In other words, experts believe that psoriasis is a genetic disease.

 Fortunately, psoriasis is treatable.
 There are plenty of proven methods for containing psoriasis, minimizing its symptoms, and treating the disease altogether.
+If you suspect you have psoriasis, seek medical advice from a dermatologist.

 What Causes Dandruff?